Scholarships

 In testimony to her amazing life, we request that the scholarship recipients donate some time as volunteers at St. Mary's Regional Medical Center, in addition to being good students.

-Apply for the Laurianne Cormier Memorial Scholarship
+Apply for the Laurianne Comier Memorial Scholarship

 Anne, a member of the Class of 1984, was profoundly shaped by her years at St. Dom's.
 Those teachers and fellow students who were fortunate enough to know her there were themselves shaped by Anne's own forceful and engaging personality.